 My professor even had a smile on his face like my comment was laughable.

 But I continued.
 “If you mix up dialogue tags every once in a while, you could add some more context and emotion to what’s going on.
-‘That’s stupid,’ he said has a different context than ‘That’s stupid,’ he laughed.
+‘That’s silly,’ he said has a different context than ‘That’s silly,’ he mocked.
 Using other dialogue tags could add more to the story.”

 What do you think?
 Leave a comment below!